ROCN™ Sample Test Questions

 5. C

 Rationale: Pain flairs after radiation to bony metastasis occurs between 24-48 hours following irradiation.
-It is common in 40% and treated with steroids.
+It is common in 40% of patients and treated with steroids.

 Reference: McQuestion, M., Drapek, L.C., & Witt, M.E.
 (2021).
 Manual for Radiation Oncology Nursing Practice and Education.
 Oncology Nursing Society, p.
 156.